PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-06 09:29:02
+Last updated: 2024-04-06 09:29:37
-Random Quote: Ted: "Robin!
-I just had a great idea!"Robin: "Oh, do whatever you want to me, just don't wake me up." - Robin Scherbatsky
+Random Quote: Man: "Hello, sir.
+Can I talk to you?"
+Gi-hun: "I don't believe in Jesus." - Seong Gi-hun